holaphil/amazing-maple-e08ae/src/pages/portfolio/project-9.md

 image_alt: Framesocket
 seo:
   title: 'Co-Founder, Head of Product & Marketing @ Framesocket'
-  description: "FrameSocket\_is a video solution for developers."
+  description: "FrameSocket\_is a video solution for development teams and businesses of any kind.
+FrameSocket's turnkey API engine "
   extra:
     - name: 'og:type'
       value: website